turbot/guardrails-docs/docs/guides/configuring-guardrails/install-mod/index.md

 ---
-title: Install Mod
+title: Install Mods
-sidebar_label: Install Mod
+sidebar_label: Install Mods
 ---

-# Install Mod
+# Install a Mod

 In this guide, you will:
 - Install a mod in the Guardrails workspace using the Guardrails UI.